mayank31313/mayank31313.github.io/get-started/docs/index.md

 ## Introduction

 Welcome, I am excited to present
 ControlNet is a communication platform for devices like Raspberry Pi's that support python programming language.
 The purpose to build this platform is to connect various devices over a network(i.e private & public network).
+Each has a unique use-case.

 Control Net Architecture is divided in 3 Projects